-Gold also tends to appear in the news whenever there's some economic or political upheaval.
-The price per ounce reached a nominal high in the summer of 2011, breaking $1,900 an ounce, which was staggering.
+Gold also tends to appear in the news whenever there’s some economic or political upheaval.
+The price per ounce reached a nominal high in the summer of 2011, breaking $1,900 an ounce, which was staggering at the time.

 If you’ve been tempted by the yellow stuff, and you’re thinking about picking up some gold bullion as an investment, I’m here to suggest a different way of thinking.

 Physical gold bullion isn’t an investment.
 It’s an insurance policy.

 🔃 Updated September 2023 with the latest spot prices of gold, though the screenshots of the offerings at JM Bullion and APMEX were taken in June 2023.
 JM Bullion no longer offers volume discounts on the Maple Leaf Coin and is just $69.99 per oz. over spot.

 How I Think of Gold Bullion

 Gold has long been called a store of value.
 That’s a fancy little phrase to mean that it never depreciates.
 Gold doesn’t get old, it doesn’t break down or decay, it doesn’t need repair – it just is.

 It provides no dividends or other payments.
 You can’t do anything with it.
 And it’s kind of heavy to lug around.